GraphBLAS/SuiteSparseSessions/Session1/README.md

 GraphBLAS testing uses a dual-implementation approach:

 **Method:**
-1. Implement entire GraphBLAS spec in "slow" Matlab
+1. Implement entire GraphBLAS spec in "slow" MATLAB
 2. Store matrices as two dense matrices (values + presence boolean)
-3. Call both C library and Matlab implementation
+3. Call both C library and MATLAB implementation
 4. Compare results with `isequal`
 5. Use for statement coverage testing

-**Quote:** "I wrote the whole graph last spec as raw Matlab.
-It's super slow, it's not efficient.
-It's a hack.
-I don't care... but it works and is correct."
+**Quote:** "I wrote the whole GraphBLAS spec as raw MATLAB.
+It's super slow, it's not efficient, but it is simple, easy to understand, and thus easy to verify visually.
+I don't care that it's slow, ... but it works and is correct."

 ## Build System